alfg/restful-markdown/README.md

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Contributions are welcome!
+Feel free to create an issue or pull request!

 ## License